farhiongit/message-in-the-bottle/README.md

 Notice that the second argument *message* is of type *T*, and not a pointer to *T*, even though it might be modified by `BOTTLE_TRY_DRAIN` (macro magic here).

-### Interrupting communication
+### Halting communication

 > void **BOTTLE_PLUG** (BOTTLE (*T*) \*bottle)

 > void **BOTTLE_UNPLUG** (BOTTLE (*T*) \*bottle)

-Finally, the communication between sender and receiver threads can be stopped and restarted at will if needed.
+The communication between sender and receiver threads can be stopped and restarted at will if needed.
 The mouth of the bottle can be:

 - plugged (stopping communication) with `BOTTLE_PLUG`,